Three Types of Digital Ads

 This is because concept ads specifically focus on driving brand value over pure lead generation efforts.
 They do this by helping consumers understand the value of your product.

 Concept ads work great for established companies that make their money from brand recognition.
-A perfect example of this is this Scotch-Brite Glove ad.
-While most people use gloves for cleaning and other household chores, this ad reminds consumers that they should use Scotch-Brite gloves the next time they are at the store.
+A perfect example of this is the Scotch-Brite Glove ad.
+While most people use gloves for cleaning and other household chores, this ad reminds consumers that they should buy Scotch-Brite gloves the next time they are at the store.

 While conversions are the ultimate goal, these ads look to install in the consumer a need for their product whenever they need their services.

 It is not surprising therefore that concept ads measure their success in time watched.
 The more time consumers spend watching and paying attention to the brand, the more they identify with its core message.
-In an age where 54% of ads are not event watched by prospects this is the equivalent of a marketing home run.
+In an age where 54% of ads are not event seen by prospects, this is the equivalent of a marketing home run.

 In a recent study by Chartbeat, they learned that consumers who watched a video for 3 minutes were twice as likely to re-visit the company website in the next 7 days.